-&lt;sup>54 Marcos Martín (1999, pp. 97-99).
+&lt;sup>55 Marcos Martín (1999, pp. 97-9).

-&lt;sup>55 For example, the average loan to high nobility was 74,461 reales from the provincial house, compared with 27,228 reales from the Medina convents.
-Ordinary people only represented 2.6 per cent of the capital lent by the provincial house, whereas the analogous figure for the nobility was 12.1 per cent.
+&lt;sup>56 For example, the average loan to high nobility was 74,461 reales from the provincial house, compared to 27,228 reales from the Medina convents.
+Ordinary people only represented 2.6% of the capital lent by the provincial house, whereas the analogous figure for the nobility was 12.1%.

-&lt;sup>56 Marcos Martín (1999).
-For example, 15.2 per cent of the capital lent by the provincial house went to provincial city councils, mainly that of Valladolid.
+&lt;sup>57 Marcos Martín (1999).
+For example, 15.2% of the capital lent by the provincial house went to provincial city councils, mainly that of Valladolid.

-convents of monks and nuns of our Order ... together, consent and give our complete power, that which is needed and necessary, to Fr.
+According to that public power of attorney, we Fr.
+Diego de San Rafael, General Prior of the Theresian Carmel Order, of the discalced Carmelite monks and nuns of Primitive Observance of the Congregation of Spain ... and in behalf of the ... definitors, prelates, and convents of monks and nuns of our Order ... together, consent and give our complete power, that which is needed and necessary, to Fr.
 Paulino de San Joseph, member of our Order, and General Prior.